-This Photo Gallery, from the 2002 winter draw-down shows photos of a historically low draw-down at Lake Tapps, which included dike and dam repairs.
+This Photo Gallery, taken during the 2002 winter draw-down, shows photos of Lake Tapps at historically low levels.
+These low levels allowed for much needed dike and dam repairs.

-Chuck Burton, a Lake Tapps resident and historian, was my delightful tour guide for the day.
+Chuck Burton, a Lake Tapps resident, historian and treasure, was my delightful tour guide for the day.